Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMDiskEncryptionExtension.md

 ```

 ### -VolumeType
-Specifies the type of virtual machine volumes to perform the encryption operation.
+Specifies the type of virtual machine volumes on which to perform the encryption operation.
-Allowed values for virtual machines that run the Windows operating system are as follows: All, OS, and Data.
+Allowed values for virtual machines that run the Windows operating system are: All, OS, and Data.
+The only allowed value for Linux virtual machines is: Data.
-Although a required parameter when encrypting Linux virtual machines, VolumeType can be omitted when encrypting Linux virtual machines.
+The VolumeType parameter is required when encrypting Linux virtual machines, but can be omitted when encrypting Windows virtual machines.

 ```yaml
 Type: System.String